Supporting Workflow Reproducibility by Linking Bioinformatics Tools across Papers and Executable Code: Abstract

 \section{Abstract}

 { \textbf{Motivation:} The rapid growth of biological data has intensified the need for transparent, reproducible, and well-documented computational workflows.
-The ability to clearly connect the steps of a workflow in the code with their description in a paper would improve workflow understanding, support reproducibility, and facilitate reuse.
-This task requires the linking of Bioinformatics tools in workflow code with their mentions in a published workflow description. \\ \textbf{Results:} We present CoPaLink, an automated approach that integrates three components: Named Entity Recognition (NER) for identifying tool mentions in scientific text, NER for tool mentions in workflow code, and entity linking grounded on Bioinformatics knowledge bases.
-We propose approaches for all three steps achieving a high individual F1-measure (84 - 89) and a joint accuracy of 66 when evaluated on Nextflow workflows using Bioconda and Bioweb Knowledge bases.
+The ability to clearly connect the steps of a workflow in the code with their description in a paper would improve workflow comprehension, support reproducibility, and facilitate reuse.
+This task requires the linking of bioinformatics tools in workflow code with their mentions in a published workflow description. \\ \textbf{Results:} We present CoPaLink, an automated approach that integrates three components: named entity recognition (NER) for identifying tool mentions in scientific text, NER for tool mentions in workflow code, and entity resolution based on word embedding similarity.
+We propose approaches for all three steps, achieving a high individual F1-measure (77 - 90) and a joint accuracy of 66 when evaluated on Nextflow workflows using Sentence-BERT.
 CoPaLink leverages corpora of scientific articles and workflow executable code with curated tool annotations to bridge the gap between narrative descriptions and workflow implementations. \\ \textbf{Availability:} The code is available at \url{https://gitlab.liris.cnrs.fr/sharefair/copalink-experiments} and \url{https://gitlab.liris.cnrs.fr/sharefair/copalink}.
-The corpora are also available at \url{https://doi.org/10.5281/zenodo.18526700}, \url{https://doi.org/10.5281/zenodo.18526760} and \url{https://doi.org/10.5281/zenodo.18543814}.\\ \textbf{Contact:} \href{clemence.sebe@universite-paris-saclay.fr}{clemence.sebe@universite-paris-saclay.fr}, \href{sarah.cohen-boulakia@universite-paris-saclay.fr}{sarah.cohen-boulakia@universite-paris-saclay.fr}\\ }
+The corpora are also available: CPL-Article (\url{https://doi.org/10.5281/zenodo.20746904}), CPL-Code (\url{https://doi.org/10.5281/zenodo.20746970}) and CPL-Gold-Entity-Resolution (\url{https://doi.org/10.5281/zenodo.20746994}).\\ \textbf{Contact:} \href{clemence.sebe@universite-paris-saclay.fr}{clemence.sebe@universite-paris-saclay.fr}, \href{sarah.cohen-boulakia@universite-paris-saclay.fr}{sarah.cohen-boulakia@universite-paris-saclay.fr}\\ }

 \keywords{Computational Biology; Natural Language Processing; Reproducibility of Results; Software; Workflow}